 +axiom_namespace_t * +axiom_element_declare_namespace(axiom_element_t *om_ele, + const axutil_env_t *env, + axiom_node_t *om_node, + axiom_namespace_t *om_ns); + +axiom_namespace_t * +axiom_element_find_namespace(axiom_element_t *om_ele, + const axutil_env_t *env, + axiom_node_t *om_node, + axis2_char_t *uri, + axis2_char_t *prefix); + +axiom_namespace_t * +axiom_element_find_declared_namespace(axiom_element_t *om_element, + const axutil_env_t *env, + axis2_char_t *uri, + axis2_char_t *prefix); + +axis2_status_t +axiom_element_set_namespace(axiom_element_t *om_element, + const axutil_env_t *env, + axiom_namespace_t *ns, + axiom_node_t *element_node); + +

-has a namespace list, the declared
+An axiom_element has a namespace list, the declared

 +namespaces, and a pointer to its own namespace if one exists.

-function is straight
+The axiom_element_declare_namespace function is straight

 +forward.
 It adds a namespace to the declared namespace list.
 Note that a